Request for Proposals

 RFP Issued: May 20, 2021

-All proposals must be received by July 31, 2020, 11:59pm EST.
+All proposals must be received by June 22, 2021, 11:59pm EST.

-This opportunity is for projects conducted between September 15, 2020, and September 15, 2021.
+This opportunity is for projects conducted between August 2, 2021, and February 15, 2022.

 Applicants may request up to $30,000 depending on the scope of their projects.

 Please read this request for proposals in full before submitting an application.

 HumanitiesDC is the State Humanities Council for Washington, DC, and one of 56 such institutions found in every state and territory of the United States, each affiliates of the National Endowment for the Humanities.
 Founded in 1980, our mission is to:

 Potential projects may focus on: “language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.”
+1

-Soul of the City is designed to provide young people, ages 14 to 19, an opportunity to explore the role of the Humanities in asking and answering critical questions about the world.
-The Soul of the City grant supports the development and execution of a high-quality, Humanities-driven, youth program.
-This award recognizes innovative models that empower and engage young Washingtonians through programs and projects that build civic engagement, and leadership skills.
+Soul of the City is designed to provide young people ages 11 to 19, in programs that serve at least 30 participants, an opportunity to explore the role of the Humanities in asking and answering critical questions about the world.
+The Soul of the City grant supports execution of a high-quality, Humanities-driven, youth program This award recognizes innovative models that empower and engage young Washingtonians through programs and projects that build civic engagement, and leadership skills.